osercinoglu/grinn/README.md

 Starting gRINN is straightforward.
 Simply type `python source/grinn.py` to start the Main GUI (after you clone/fork this repository, of course).

-Accessing the calc mode from the (command-line interface) CLI: `python source/grinn.py -calc <args>'
+Accessing the calc mode from the (command-line interface) CLI: `python source/grinn.py -calc <args>`

-Accessing the results GUI from the CLI: `python source/grinn.py -results <args>'
+Accessing the results GUI from the CLI: `python source/grinn.py -results <args>`

 ## Compiling your own gRINN